web-stair/feastselect/README.md

 ```

 ## Credits
-FeastChecker is using this awesome libraries
+FeastSelect is using this awesome libraries

 1. [jQuery](https://jquery.com/)
 2. [Bootstrap](https://getbootstrap.com)